-(1) Upon submission of a complete application to the Town of Genesee Plan Commission, the Town of Genesee Plan Commission shall consider the request at a regular scheduled meeting.
+- (1) Upon submission of a complete application to the Town of Oconomowoc and Waukesha County (if applicable), the Town of Oconomowoc and Waukesha County will consider the request at independent scheduled meetings of the Town of Oconomowoc and Waukesha County. - (2) The Town of Oconomowoc shall provide written notice of the Town Plan Commission meeting to owners of land within three hundred (300) feet of the subject property, by regular mail that is mailed at least ten (10) days prior to the Town Plan Commission meeting. - (3) All property owners notified under Sections (G)(1)-(2) above shall have the opportunity to comment on the proposed request during the scheduled Town of Oconomowoc Meeting. - (H) Zoning review criteria.
+When determining whether to authorize any land altering or land development activity under Subsection (E) above, the Town of Oconomowoc shall consider all of the items listed below, and ensure compliance with the general requirements under Subsection (C) above.
+The Town of Oconomowoc may make a referral to Waukesha County for a determination regarding the necessity for a stormwater permit. - (1) The aesthetic impact; - (2) The potential for adverse drainage; - (3) The potential impact upon neighboring properties; - (4) The potential impact upon environmentally sensitive areas; - (5) The potential impact upon existing lakes and streams;

-- (2) The Town of Genesee shall provide written notice of the Town Plan Commission meeting to owners of land within one hundred (100) feet of the subject property, by regular mail that is mailed at least ten (10) days prior to the Town Plan Commission meeting. - (3) All property owners notified under Sections (G)(1) (2) above shall have the opportunity to comment on the proposed request during the scheduled Town of Genesee Plan Commission meeting. - (H) Zoning review criteria.
-When determining whether to authorize any land altering or land development activity under Subsection (E) above, the Town of Genesee and Waukesha County (if applicable) shall consider all of the items listed below, and ensure compliance with the general requirements under Subsection (C) above.
-The Town of Genesee may make a referral to the Waukesha County for a determination regarding the necessity for a stormwater permit. - (1) The aesthetic impact; - (2) The potential for adverse drainage; - (3) The potential impact upon neighboring properties; - (4) The potential impact upon environmentally sensitive areas; - (5) The potential impact upon existing lakes and streams; - (6) The potential impact on roadways and other infrastructure; - (7) Public safety; - (8) The length, height, design and location of any retaining walls or earthen, berms; - (9) If a retaining wall is needed to stabilize the grade or control soil erosion based on existing topography; - (10) How the proposed activity fits with the master grading plan, if applicable; - (11) Proposed landscaping and screening; - (12) The materials used and source for fill, landscaping and, retaining walls; - (13) The total area of land disturbance; and - (14) Proposed pond size, use, location, design, landscaping, and water source.
+- (6) The potential impact on roadways and other infrastructure; - (7) Public safety; - (8) The length, height, design and location of any retaining walls or earthen berms; - (9) If a retaining wall is needed to stabilize the grade or control soil erosion based on existing topography; - (10) How the proposed activity fits with the master grading plan, if applicable; - (11) Proposed landscaping and screening; - (12) The materials used and source for fill, landscaping and, retaining walls; - (13) The total area of land disturbance; and - (14) Proposed pond size, use, location, design, landscaping, and water source.